hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 #### Manually printing TADs

-Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip):
+Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NTCS_P5_Printing_Guidelines_TAD_and_TLoI_v.1.2.zip):

-- there are separate guidelines in the zip file for during and after the transition period (see below)
+There are separate guidelines in the zip file for during and after the transition period (see below)
-- single house consignments apply only to the transition period and multiple house consignments apply only to the post-transition period
+- single house consignments apply only to the transition period
+- multiple house consignments apply only to the post-transition period

-**Note:** The current status of the post-transition period printing guidelines is ‘draft‘.
-If the guidelines change after they have been finalised, we will advise you.

-**Note:** Please ignore any TSAD references in any of the files in the zip file.

 The following printing guidelines are important: